cloudfoundry-attic/cf-abacus/README.md

 npm run build
 ```

+Dependency management
+---

+Abacus uses `npm shrinkwrap` to fix the versions of a package's dependencies.
+Fixed dependecies are
+persisted in `npm-shrinkwrap.json` file which is located at the same directory where `package.json` file
+exsists.

 Updating dependencies
----

-Abacus uses `npm shrinkwrap` to lock down the versions of a package's dependencies.
+* Automaticaly
+Dependencies could be updated automatically for the whole repository by executing the steps bellow.
+As a result
+this script will regenerate all shrinkwrap files.

 ```sh
 cd cf-abacus